Links on Android Authority may earn us a commission. Learn more.

 - Garmin Venu Sq: Press and hold the Action button at the top-right of the device for 15 seconds to switch the watch off.
 Press the button again for one second to switch it on.

-- Garmin Fenix 6 series: Press and hold the Light button at the top-left of the device until the watch switches off.
+- Garmin Fenix 6 series: Like the Fenix 7, press and hold the Light button at the top-left of the device until the watch switches off.
 Power it back on by pressing this button once more.

 - Garmin Vivoactive 4/4S: Press and hold the Action button at the top-right of the device for 15 seconds to switch the watch off.
 Press the button again for one second to switch it on.